ysa134/torii/README.md

 ## Providers in Torii

+Torii is built with several providers for common cases.
+If you intend to use another provider for authentication, you will need to create your own.

 ### Writing a provider

-Providers have a single hook that must be implemented.
-Each *must* return a
+Providers have a single hook, `open`, that must be implemented.
+It *must* return a
 promise:

-* `open` must create a new authorization.
-An example of this is logging a user in with their username and password, or interfacing with an external OAuth provider like Facebook to retrieve authorization data.
+* `open` creates a new authorization.
+An example of this is logging in a user in with their username and password, or interfacing with an external OAuth provider like Facebook to retrieve authorization data.

-Torii will lookup providers in the Ember application container, so if you name them conventionally (put them in the `app/torii-providers` directory) they will be available automatically.
+Torii will lookup providers in the Ember application container, so if you name them conventionally (put them in the `app/torii-providers` directory) they will be available automatically when using ember-cli or ember app kit.

 A minimal provider: